New private statutory adjudication process for civil disputes

 The Ministry has been looking at opportunities to fill gaps in the private dispute resolution market.
 Strengthening alternative avenues and providing faster out of court options will save these businesses a lot of time and money and contribute to wider economic productivity.
 It could also free up court time, which will allow other cases to be heard faster.

 An Adjudication Act with broad application to all businesses would be a world first.
-We need your feedback on the proposals in this consultation document to help us to prepare advice for the Government on the detailed proposals for an Act.
+We sought public feedback on the proposals in our consultation document to help us to prepare advice for the Government.

 Discussion document